neondatabase/neon/docs/rfcs/020-pageserver-s3-coordination.md

   whether we need to apply change to the index state or not.
 - Responsibility for running background jobs is assigned externally.
 Pageserver keeps locally persistent flag for each tenant that indicates whether this pageserver is considered as primary one or not.
-TODO what happends if we crash and cannot start for some extended period of time?
+TODO what happens if we crash and cannot start for some extended period of time?
 Control plane can assign ownership to some other pageserver.
 Pageserver needs some way to check if its still the blessed one.
 Maybe by explicit request to control plane on